zubkov-andrei/pg_profile/doc/pg_profile.md

 *pg_profile*, installed in one cluster is able to collect statistics from other clusters, called *servers*.
 You just need to define some servers, providing names and connection strings and make sure connection can be established to all databases of all *servers*.
 Now you can track, for example, statistics on your standbys from master, or from any other server.
 Once extension is installed, a *local* server is automatically created - this is a server for cluster where *pg_profile* resides.

+## Grafana dashboard ##
+There are some grafana dashboards provided in the grafana folder of the project.
+They have separate [documentation](../grafana/README.md).

 ## Extension architecture

 Extension consists of four parts: